cqlnx/simple-keylogger/README.md

 This is a very simple Python keylogger created as a learning project.
 It captures keyboard input and sends it to a Discord webhook.

-The purpose of this project is to:
-- Learn how keyboard events work in Python
-- Understand how webhooks can transmit data
-- Demonstrate why keyloggers are dangerous when misused

 ---

 ## How to test it (your own system only)